 Elisha was Elijah’s helper for 10 years.
 He went wherever Elijah went.
 He watched Elijah pray.
 He heard Elijah tell people about God.
 Elisha was happy to learn how to serve God.

 As Elijah and Elisha worked together, they trusted God more and more.
-And one day, God brought Elijah to heaven to live with him forever.
+One day, God brought Elijah to heaven to live with him forever.
 Elisha was ready to take over Elijah’s job as prophet and leader.

 God talked to Elisha, just like He had done with Elijah.
 God talks to you, too, by His Spirit and through mentors.